rjingHD/CoPO/README.md

 cd CoPO
 python copo-env-setup.py
 ```
+If the installation fails, check step 2 and 3 for potential solutions.

 **2. Loose the package requirement (can be skipped since I already changed the file, just FYI.)**

 Since the ```ray[rllib]``` somehow requires gym version 0.23.1 that conflicts with the metadrive 0.2.5 required gym version of 0.19.0.
 Let pip attempt to solve the dependency conflict by commenting out the version requirement in ray (rllib).
 To do so, open the file ```~/CoPO/copo_code/setup.py``` comment out the two lines with "ray" such that the code looks like this: (not sure if this causes any issues yet.)